fwh666/i18n-tools/website/blog/2021-09-05-welcome/index.md

 tags: [welcome]
 ---

-Welcome to @jy95/i18n-tools.
+Welcome to whoer ip
 This cli enables you to :
-- Export i18n files into something else
+- Export whoer ip files into something else
-- Turn a file to i18n file(s)
+- Turn a file to whoer ip file(s)
-- Compare at least two i18n files & generate a report
+- Compare at least two whoer ip files & generate a report
 - ...